0xPolygon/polygon-docs/docs/pos/architecture/heimdall/staking.md

  --chain-id <chain-id>
 ```

-`tx-hash` value must be the same as Ethereum TX hash which emitted `Staked` event and `log-index` must be the same at which index the event is emitted.
+`tx-hash` value must be the same as Ethereum transaction hash which emitted `Staked` event, and `log-index` must be the same as the index at which the event is emitted.

 ## REST APIs